Image: Documentation from The Five Ages, Benny Nemerofsky Ramsay, 2017. Courtesy of the artist.

 Benny Nemerofsky Ramsay is a Montreal-born artist and diarist based in Edinburgh.
 His artistic work mediates emotional encounters with musical, art historical and Queer cultural material, encouraging deep listening and empathic viewing.
 In his work you will find bells, bouquets, ceramic vases, enchanted forests, folding screens, gay elders, glitter, gold leaf, love letters, imaginary paintings, madrigals, megaphones, mirrors, naked men, sex-changing flowers, sign language, subtitles, and the voices of birds, boy sopranos, contraltos, countertenors, and sirens.
 Nemerofsky’s work has been exhibited internationally, and is part of the permanent collections of the Kunsthistorisches Museum Vienna, the Polin Museum for the History of Polish Jews in Warsaw, Thielska Galleriet Stockholm and the National Gallery of Canada in Ottawa.
 His current artistic research involves audio portraits of the private libraries and gardens of Queer scholars and community elders. www.nemerofsky.ca

-The organisers would like to thank The Faculty of Humanities and Social Sciences Student Innovation Fund, Newcastle University, and Gender Research Group, for their generous support of this event.
+The organiser would like to thank The Faculty of Humanities and Social Sciences Student Innovation Fund, Newcastle University, and Gender Research Group, for their generous support of this event.